-Doctors sometimes refer to pseudogout and gout as "crystal-induced arthropathies," which simply means they are joint diseases caused by microscopic crystals.
+Doctors sometimes refer to pseudogout and gout as crystal-induced arthropathies, which simply means they are joint diseases caused by microscopic crystals.

 - Pseudogout is caused by calcium pyrophosphate dihydrate crystals, often referred to as calcium pyrophosphate crystals or CPP crystals.

 - Gout is caused by monosodium urate crystals, often referred to as uric acid crystals.

 Unlike pseudogout, gout is often linked to alcohol consumption, diet, excess weight, and taking certain medications.